genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/10_web-training/04_web-training-day4.md

 When you generate a design system using the Genesis scaffolding CLI tool [GenX](../../../getting-started/quick-start/create-a-new-project/) it will automatically extend a base design system that we have provided.
 This highly configurable design system is called Genesis Foundation UI.
 Our design system starts in [Axure](https://www.axure.com/) and has been lab-tested to meet the needs of financial markets.

-Design system are highly configurable and can be shared across multiple applications.
+Design systems are highly configurable and can be shared across multiple applications.
 When performing customisations, you can control the scope as follows:

 * [Customisation (general)](#customisation-general) - applied to the design system itself, affecting all applications that use the system.
 * [Customisation (app-specific)](#customisation-app-specific) - this is only applied to a single application.
 Other applications using the same system are not affected.